akira/exq/README.md

 Although Exq provides unique jobs feature, try to make your worker idempotent as much as possible.
 Unique jobs doesn't prevent your job from getting retried on failure etc. So, unique jobs is **best effort**, not a guarantee to avoid duplicate execution.
+Uniqueness feature depends on `Exq.Middleware.Unique` middleware.
+If you override `:middleware` configuration, make sure to include it.

 ## Web UI